Dassault Mirage III: Indo-Pakistani War of 1971

-During the 1971 War, PAF Mirages were used in preemptive strikes and also claimed the first aerial victories against Indian Airforce Canberra Bombers & Reconnaissance aircraft in the Western Front, along with Su-7 and Hawker Hunter.
+During the 1971 War, PAF Mirages were used in preemptive strikes and also claimed the first aerial victories against Indian Airforce Canberra bombers and reconnaissance aircraft in the Western Front, along with Su-7 and Hawker Hunter.
 During the war, the Mirages were frequently employed for Airfield Interdiction, strike, as well as CAP missions; whereas the tasks of Close Air Support and Battlefield Air Interdiction were taken up by F-86 Sabres and Shenyang F-6P aircraft.

 Moreover, during the War on terror, Pakistani Mirage-III & Mirage-V jets were deployed in the Khyber Pakhtunkhwa province after the spillover of militants from Afghanistan in 2001.
 They performed Close Air Support missions throughout the conflict.

 Operation Swift Retort

-In February 2019, the Indian Air Force bombed a wooded area in Balakot after violating Pakistan's airspace.
-In response, then Prime Minister Imran Khan ordered the Air Force to perform retaliatory airstrikes on Indian military installations at Indian Administered Kashmir.
-The retaliatory airstrikes were codenamed "Operation Swift Retort" and for this purpose, Two Dassault Mirage-VPAs armed with H-4 SOW glide bombs and two dual seat Dassault Mirage-IIIDAs from the No. 15 Squadron were deployed for the mission.
+In February 2019, the Indian Air Force bombed an alleged terrorist training camp in Balakot after violating Pakistan's airspace.
+In response, then Prime Minister Imran Khan ordered the Pakistan Air Force to perform retaliatory airstrikes on Indian military installations at Indian Administered Kashmir.
+The retaliatory airstrikes were codenamed "Operation Swift Retort" and for this purpose, Two Dassault Mirage 5PAs armed with H-4 SOW glide bombs and two dual seat Mirage IIIDAs from the No. 15 Squadron were deployed for the mission.
 In the early hours of 27 February, the Mirages carried out the airstrikes while JF-17s and F-16s from other squadrons provided escort and CAP.
-The Mirage-VPAs dropped their payloads while the Weapon Systems Officers in the Mirage-IIIDAs guided the bombs to their respective targets via data link.
-However, they were ordered to drop the bombs on open fields near their intended targets since the purpose of the operation was to make India aware about Pakistan's capability to strike back at any aggression.
-The mission was not a success and one aircraft was shot down.
+The Mirage 5PAs dropped their payloads while the Weapon Systems Officers in the Mirage IIIDAs guided the bombs to their respective targets via data link.